Naoris Protocol Begins Token Sale for First Post-Quantum Infrastructure Layer

-WILMINGTON, DE, May 20, 2025 - (ACN Newswire) - Naoris Protocol, the first quantum-resistant architecture and blockchain, today opened its highly anticipated public sale for the $NAORIS token, following over 15,000 pre-registrations.
+PORTO, PORTUGAL / ACCESS Newswire / May 22, 2025 / Naoris Protocol, the first quantum-resistant architecture and blockchain, today opened its highly anticipated public sale for the $NAORIS token, following over 15,000 pre-registrations.

-The sale, which takes place on the Tokensoft platform and is accessible via the Naoris Protocol Website, begins today, Tuesday, May 20, 2025, at 08:00 UTC and will continue for seven days, ending on Tuesday, May 27, 2025.
+The sale, which takes place on the Tokensoft platform and is accessible via the Naoris Protocol Website, begins, Tuesday, May 20, 2025, at 08:00 UTC and will continue for seven days, ending on Tuesday, May 27, 2025.
 During this period, the $NAORIS token will be available for purchase.

 Since launching on January 31, 2025, Naoris's post-quantum testnet has been an overwhelming success, processing more than 64 million post-quantum transactions, onboarding 2.1 million wallets, deploying 828,000+ security nodes, and mitigating 342 million cyber threats, making it the fastest-growing trust and security layer in Web3.